tact-lang/tact-by-example/src/routes/(examples)/03-receivers-messages/content.md

 ## Receivers

 Contract methods named `receive()` are the handlers that process each incoming message type.
 Tact will automatically route the correct message to the correct receiver listening for it.
+Use `sender()` to get the message sender.

 ## Hardware wallets and blind signing